bheisig/i-doit-cli/README.md

 *   Read information about objects their types and even their attributes
 *   Find your needle in the haystack called CMDB
 *   Do you need a free IP address in a particular subnet?
-This script suggests one for you.
+This app suggests one for you.
 *   Stress your system: auto-generate thousands of objects

 ##  Dependencies

-Before using this script your system must meet the following requirements:
+Before using this app your system must meet the following requirements:

 *   Any POSIX operating system (GNU/Linux, *BSD, MacOS)
 *   PHP >= 5.6 (7.x is recommended)